vdclab/gene_presence_abscence/Readme.md

 ```
 (working path)	path where user's protein and genome data are.
 Always specify the full path to avoid problems.
+	(1)	name of user's file containing your list of NCBI TaxID, with the extension .txt or .csv (e.g. "file_name.txt" or 'file_name.txt').
+  	(2)	In addition, some optional inputs may be added and edited by the user:
-	(1)	name of user's project provided in single or double quotes.
+     		 project_name=(str) name of user's project provided in single or double quotes.
 Avoid spaces, replace any spaces with an underscore.
-	(2)	name of user's file containing your list of NCBI Genome IDs, with the extension .txt or .csv (e.g. "file_name.txt" or 'file_name.txt').
+          		DEFAULT = seed_file name
-	(3)	name of user's file containing the ID of user's protein of interest (seed file), with the extension .txt or .csv, in between single or double quotes.
+      		seed=(str) name of user's file containing the ID of user's protein of interest (seed file), with the extension .txt or .csv, in between single or double quotes.
-	(4)	In addition, some optional inputs may be added and edited by the user:
+          		DEFAULT = 'seeds.txt'
-			eval=(float)	Used to change the e-value threshold for BLAST.
+		eval=(float)	Used to change the e-value threshold for PSI-BLAST.
 Can be on the 0.000001 (decimal) format or 10**-6 (exponential) format.
 			DEFAULT = 1E-6
-			id=(int)	Used to change the percentage of identity over the alignment threshold for SILIX.
-It should be an integer between 1 and 100.
+      		blast=(str) BLAST version to use.
-					DEFAULT = 35
+         		 DEFAULT = '2.10.1'
-			cov=(int)	Used to change the coverage of the alignment threshold for SILIX.
-It should be an integer between 1 and 100.
+      		silix=(str) Silix version to use.
-					DEFAULT = 80
+          		DEFAULT = '1.2.11'
 ```

 **/!\ It is recommended that the user copy and paste this complete line and description of its components into user's notebook, changing the inputs as desired separately prior to copy-pasting into the command line for the relevant server.**